Jouchef/KubernetesSubmissions/README.md

 | `gcloud container clusters delete dwk-cluster --zone=europe-north1-b`                                  | Delete your cluster when not in use.                                       |
 | `gcloud container clusters update dwk-cluster --zone=europe-north1-b --monitoring=NONE --logging=NONE` | Save RAM by deleting monitoring and logging                                |

-`gcloud container clusters create dwk-cluster --zone=europe-north1-b --release-channel=regular --disk-size=32 --num-nodes=3 --machine-type=e2-micro --gateway-api=standard`
+`gcloud container clusters create dwk-cluster --zone=europe-north1-b --release-channel=regular --disk-size=32 --num-nodes=3 --machine-type=e2-micro --gateway-api=standard --monitoring=NONE --logging=NONE`
 - Create model cluster as in coursematerial.
 This also includes the gateway-api.
 - `release-channel` has been set to `regular` instead of defining static version for the cluster.
 - This will point the kubeconfig to the created cluster
+- Monitoring and logging flags disable google cloud's own services.
+This saves RAM on the cluster as there will not be own pods for those services.

 ### Kustomize
 Kubectl integrated tool that enables yaml-file customization.
 It kind of sits on top of other yaml-files over writing their settings.